amirnaser-deriv/risk-monitoring-project/README.md

 *   **Proactive Risk Management:** Early warning system for potential risks.
 *   **Informed Decision-Making:** Data-driven insights to support strategic trading decisions.
 *   **Improved Operational Efficiency:** Streamlined trading and risk management processes.
-*   **Enhanced Security:** Role-based access control and secure data handling.

 **System Functionality (High-Level):**

-The system simulates trading activity and market fluctuations.
-The core logic resides in a Python-based "feed engine" that updates prices and calculates derived indices (RSI Momentum and Contrarian) for both gold and silver.
-These indices represent different trading strategies.
 The trading site allows simulated trades on these indices, and the risk dashboard aggregates this data to present a consolidated view of our risk exposure.

 ---

-## Technical Overview (Page 2 Onwards)
+## Technical Overview

 ### Features